-In line with all school policies the SEN Policy will be kept under regular review by Mrs Emma Ward.
+In line with all school policies the SEN Policy will be kept under regular review by Mrs Jo Fulterer.
+The policy will be reviewed in July 2016 following consultation with the SEND Forum.

 Comments, complements and complaints

 At Milford we do our best to ensure that every child receives the provision that they need and that positive relationships with parents/carers and other stakeholders are developed and nurtured.
 We believe the joint working and good communication is key to successful provision.